Stefanbotes/GeneralSchemaQ/PRODUCTION_SEEDING_GUIDE.md

 ### Check Deployment Status
 1. Go to your Vercel dashboard: https://vercel.com/dashboard
-2. Locate your NLPQV2 project
+2. Locate your InnerPersona project
 3. Verify that the latest deployment shows as "Ready" or "Success"
 4. The deployment should be using the latest commit: `5e3c60d` (or newer)

 ### Test Production URL
-1. Visit your production URL: **https://nlpqv2.vercel.app**
+1. Visit your production URL: **https://InnerPersona.vercel.app**
 2. Verify the homepage loads correctly
 3. Check that styling and UI elements are working
 4. Try navigating to different pages (login, signup, etc.)